vijaylpersad/react-burger-stacker/README.md

 4. Draw a component diagram.
 5. Write the static versions of your components.
 6. Import and nest components so you have your start screen built for the app.
+(See the **Starter Data** section below for a list of ingredients.)
-7. Decide what the state should be.
+8. Decide what the state should be.
-8. Decide where the state should live.
+9. Decide where the state should live.
-9. Write the handler callbacks that you pass into children to update state.
+10. Write the handler callbacks that you pass into children to update state.

 ### Sample Idea for Component Hierarchy: